xraySMULu/the-big-squeeze/README.md

 The business question we hope to answer is: *Can we find a correlation or generate a prediction in analysing an increase or decline in housing costs?
 Can we find a correlation or generate a prediction in comparing S&P500 Performance.
 Can we find a correlation or generate a prediction in analysing housing costs compared to unemployment?*

-Our motivation for taking on this challenge is to find out if there is clear causation, or merely a correlation, between the effect of inflation on housing, unemployment and spending power.
+Our motivation for taking on this challenge is to find out if there is clear causation, or merely a correlation, between the effect of inflation on housing, unemployment and the S&P 500.

-We hope to find this data using the cost of housing prices from Data.gov, and the effect CPI and unemployment rates from the U.S. Department of Labor.

 The periods of inflation analyzed include:
 * Data Dates: